niranad/JavaScriptCalculatorUI/README.md

 ## Project Link

 The project with all tests passing is live at [javascript-calculator](https://niranad.github.io/javascript-calculator).
+Tests can be run at this [codepen](https://www.codepen.io/niranad/full/eYvveqpP).

 ## Project Source